CloudTSPUK/Start_Here/Beginners_Guide_To_GitHub.md

 ##Introduction
 The purpose of this introduction guide is to provide a foundational introduction to the core workflow associated with GitHub.
 This particular guide is a purely online and browser based introduction to GitHub.
 This guide does not leverage any specific GitHub client for working with GitHub, repositories and source files offline.

-**The core workflow outlined in this document applies irrespective of whether you are using GitHub online or offline via GitHub clients.**
+**The core workflow outlined in this guide applies irrespective of whether you are using GitHub online or offline via GitHub clients.**

 **Side Note-**Some of the dedicated GitHub clients include:
 * Dedicated [GitHub for Desktop]( https://desktop.github.com/) application